HIKING IN GREATER PALM SPRINGS

 The 10 Most Beautiful Hikes in Greater Palm Springs

 There is no shortage of ways to explore the diverse natural beauty that is Greater Palm Springs.
 Some adventure by jeep, others by hot air balloon, and there are those who prefer horseback or bicycle.
 Some prefer hiking.
 Greater Palm Springs offers more than 100 trails to choose from.
-Step by step using your own two feet, hiking allows you to mix fitness with up-close discoveries of the most beautiful areas of the oasis.
+Step-by-step using your own two feet, hiking allows you to mix fitness with up-close discoveries of the most beautiful areas of the oasis.
 Find 10 scenic hikes to experience below.

-We are always planning our next outdoor adventure and would love to share what's new and exciting with you.
 To stay up-to-date on outdoor activities, hiking adventures, and more in Greater Palm Springs, take a moment and sign-up for our e-newsletter.

 - Andreas Canyon Trail

 - Araby Trail